Gong Hyo-jin: Career

-Early work
+1999–2005: Early work

 Upon her return to Korea, Gong began working as a model.
-She appeared in advertisements, notably the "Happy to Live" commercial for telecom 700–5425.
+She appeared in advertisements, notably the "Happy to Live" commercial for Telecom 700–5425.
 After a year and a half of modeling, she made her acting debut in a supporting role in Memento Mori.
-Co-directed by Kim Tae-yong and Min Kyu-dong, the comedy film reinvented its genre with its fresh approach on teenage femme sexuality and its destructive force, melding sapphism and the supernatural at a girls' high school.
+Co-directed by Kim Tae-yong and Min Kyu-dong, the comedy film reinvented its genre with its fresh approach tn teenage femme sexuality and its destructive force, melding sapphism and the supernatural at a girls' high school.
 Although it was not a box office hit in 1999, the film is frequently cited by young Korean filmmakers and cinema fans as a modern-day classic.
-At first Gong wasn't serious about acting and couldn't wait for filming to be over, but Memento Moris critical success encouraged her to continue acting, and she followed that with a role in 2000 sitcom My Funky Family.
+At first Gong wasn't serious about acting and couldn't wait for filming to be over, but Memento Moris critical success encouraged her to continue acting, and she followed that with a role in the 2000 sitcom My Funky Family.

 In 2001, she was cast in the 25-episode television series Wonderful Months, where she played a bus conductor with a one-sided crush on Ryoo Seung-bum's character (Gong and Ryoo later won Best New Actress and Best New Actor in the TV category at the Baeksang Arts Awards).
 After appearing in small roles in Jang Jin's comedy Guns & Talks and teen martial arts flick Volcano High, the young actress had her breakthrough year in 2002, landing lead roles in Emergency Act 19 and A Bizarre Love Triangle.

 Gong's performance in Ruler of Your Own World grabbed the industry's attention.
 The TV series was praised for its realistic writing and strong acting, earning it "mania drama" (or cult hit) status in Korea.
 That same year, she again acted opposite Ryoo in Conduct Zero, earning praise for her role as the tough-talking "boss" of the girls' high school.
 The 1980s-set retro comedy was well received by both audiences and critics.

 The 2003 series Snowman paired Gong with Cho Jae-hyun and Kim Rae-won, in a controversial plot about a girl who falls in love with her older brother-in-law.
 She then returned to more mainstream fare in Sang Doo!
-Let's Go to School, helmed by TV director Lee Hyung-min, whom she had previously worked with in a Drama City episode.
+Let's Go to School, helmed by TV director Lee Hyung-min, with whom she had previously worked with in a Drama City episode.
 Gong played a high school teacher who meets her childhood sweetheart again, now a gigolo and single dad with a sick daughter.
 Known for being the acting debut of pop singer Rain, the drama did well in the ratings, and Gong won several awards at the KBS Drama Awards.

 In 2004 to 2005, Gong entered a career slump.
 She was dissatisfied with the scripts she was getting, and felt she was being typecast in ingenue roles.
 Cast as another high school teacher in Hello My Teacher, and a scientist in Heaven's Soldiers, Gong longed to portray meatier, "real women" roles, but she was unwilling to do nudity in film.